anna328p/trump/README.md

 `git config user.email "your_email@example.com"`

-After this, go download MAMP. https://www.mamp.info/en/ Go to preferences, Web Serer and set your Document Root folder to the Trump folder.
+After this, go download MAMP. https://www.mamp.info/en/ Go to preferences, Web Server and set your Document Root folder to the Trump folder.
 Start the server and navigate to localhost:8888

 If you see the homepage, you are good to go!